openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Client can request issuance of:

-* one Credential of a particular Credential Configurations and Credential Dataset
+* one Credential instance of a particular Credential Configurations and Credential Dataset
 * multiple Credential instances a particular Credential Configurations and Credential Dataset (with different cryptographic material)

 The Client can request issuance of a Credential of a certain type multiple times, e.g., to associate the Credential with different public keys/Decentralized Identifiers (DIDs) or to refresh a certain Credential.